Frequently Asked Questions about Live Oak Unitarian Universalist Fellowship

 Most services include the following.

-- Embracing Meditation - We invite people to speak aloud the names of those they would like held in the embrace of the community.
+• Embracing Meditation - We invite people to speak aloud the names of those they are honoring, remembering or asking to be held in the embrace of the community.

 How do I become a member?

 We suggest you attend our services several times.
-Spend some time talking with other members of Live Oak and, perhaps, reading pamphlets, books, or on-line material, including the page on Membership.
+Spend some time talking with other members of Live Oak and, perhaps, reading pamphlets, books, or online material, including Live Oak's page on Meaning of Membership.
 Once you have decided you want to join, share that good news with one of our members and you will be invited to sign the membership book.
 We will hold an Ingathering of New Members during a worship service several times a year.

 Credit: We'd like to thank Gila Jones, one of the moderators of the UUA-sponsored Newcomers e-mail list, for many of the questions above.
 The answers are our own.